dottjt/cogent-coding-challenge/README.md

 ## Output

 ```
   Processing Images...
   Comparing Images...
   ...aaaaaaand the results are in!

   These images are the same:
   - "castle from drone.jpg": "./images/Dec 2016/castle from drone.jpg"
   - "what is this?.jpg": "./images/germany/what is this?.jpg"

   These images are the same:
   - "incredible.jpg": "./images/Dec 2016/incredible.jpg"
   - "is this real.jpg": "./images/germany/is this real.jpg"

   These images are the same:
   - "mew.jpg": "./images/mew.jpg"
   - "mew.jpg": "./images/random cats I saw/mew.jpg"

   These images are the same:
   - "laptop does run pretty hot.jpg": "./images/random cats I saw/laptop does run pretty hot.jpg"
   - "cat.jpg": "./images/work/cat.jpg"

   These images are the same:
   - "coves.jpg": "./images/sea, sand, surf/coves.jpg"
   - "s-06927.jpg": "./images/trip to the sea/s-06927.jpg"

   These images are the same:
   - "ilusion.jpg": "./images/sea, sand, surf/ilusion.jpg"
   - "s-23225.jpg": "./images/trip to the sea/s-23225.jpg"

   These images are the same:
   - "low tide.jpg": "./images/sea, sand, surf/low tide.jpg"
   - "s-02979.jpg": "./images/trip to the sea/s-02979.jpg"

   These images are the same:
   - "matin.jpg": "./images/sea, sand, surf/matin.jpg"
   - "s-08913.jpg": "./images/trip to the sea/s-08913.jpg"

   These images are the same:
   - "quite a view.jpg": "./images/sea, sand, surf/quite a view.jpg"
   - "s-08369.jpg": "./images/trip to the sea/s-08369.jpg"

   These images are the same:
   - "s-01324.jpg": "./images/sea, sand, surf/s-01324.jpg"
   - "turtle omg.jpg": "./images/sea, sand, surf/turtle omg.jpg"
   - "s-08712 (turtle).jpg": "./images/trip to the sea/s-08712 (turtle).jpg"

   These images are the same:
   - "sunset.jpg": "./images/sea, sand, surf/sunset.jpg"
   - "s-02141.jpg": "./images/trip to the sea/s-02141.jpg"

   These images are the same:
   - "that starfish again.jpg": "./images/sea, sand, surf/that starfish again.jpg"
   - "s-37293.jpg": "./images/trip to the sea/s-37293.jpg"

   These images are the same:
   - "tree.jpg": "./images/sea, sand, surf/tree.jpg"
   - "s-08214.jpg": "./images/trip to the sea/s-08214.jpg"
 ```

-## Considerations

-### What if this same solution was used on a really large set of photos?
-What if it was a thousand photos?
-Or tens of thousands?

-- The algorithm has been optimised around speed and allows for extremely fast comparison of images.
-It does a number of things to facilitate the process, such as standardise the images down to 30px x 30px, as well as apply greyscaling to the images.

-### What if this was a three-way merge, with triplicates?
-Does your solution account for this?

-- Yes, the solution runs a complete total of all images within the set.

-### Some of these files may have had their filename changed.

-- This is irrespective, because filename does not prove image contents, nor would this kind of check/optimisation improve upon finding all possible images which are the same.

-### Some of these may have only their extension changed.

-- This is irrespective, because extension does not prove image contents, nor would this kind of check/optimisation improve upon finding all possible images which are the same.

 ## Application